 - SPEC Kit 329: Managing Born-Digital Special Collections and Archival Materials (2012)

 - ARL is working with the Society of American Archivists (SAA) to bring its Digital Archives Specialist (DAS) Program to ARL libraries.

 The Society of American Archivists (SAA) offers a Digital Archives Specialist (DAS) program, which comprises both online and in-person courses.
 These courses provide “education and training to ensure that archivists adopt appropriate practices for appraising, capturing, preserving, and providing access” to born-digital special collections.
 ARL is partnering with SAA to package select DAS courses and deliver them as week-long workshops to staff at regional ARL libraries.
-Currently, ARL is working to negotiate with host institutions and SAA for workshops in 2013-14.
+ARL is negotiating with host institutions and with SAA for workshops in 2013–14.

 As organizations and roles realign to meet the demands of collecting born-digital resources, ARL believes a week-long immersion that encompasses four core courses of the DAS program, taken alongside other staff at ARL libraries, will benefit the membership.

 The DAS program introduces participants to the requisite skill sets for managing born-digital materials and is designed for the working archivist or librarian as continuing education.
 SAA works with individual institutions and regional archival associations to provide DAS workshops.
 Its partnership with ARL is intended to deliver a week-long immersion in four core courses of the DAS program for ARL library staff to take alongside their peers.

 - Re-skilling library staff, including staff unfamiliar with born-digital materials.

 - Providing regional professional development opportunities that achieve economies of scale for participants.